Taoti/repeat_mapbox/README.md

 Additionally, provides a light grey highlight on hover effect for countries and serves as an example module for componentized JS.

+#### Uninstall
+It will remove taxonomy terms created and configurations added.